WhatsApp outage: Services restored after longest disruption ever

 WhatsApp services are back online after the longest outage it has ever faced.
-The instant messaging platform was down for almost 90 minutes.
-The messaging service is finally up and running and users have started recieving all the back log of messages.
+The instant messaging platform was down for over 90 minutes.
+The messaging service is finally up and running and users have started receiving all the back log of messages.

 The voice and video calling feature is also up and running.
 The primary reason for the outage has not been disclosed by the company.
 However, they did ensure that they are working on restoring services.